loadingio/ldquery/README.md

  * fetch: fetch API helper.
  * xhr: XMLHttpRequest API helper.
  * json(data): handy function to convert things to object.
+ * cls(o,p,n): handy function for setting classes.
+   - o: either object or value.
+     - object: class name / on,off pair
+     - value: true to toggle classes in p on, and classes in n off. vice versa.
+   - p: positive class list ( toggled when o is true )

-invoke these functions with ld$, e.g.,
+   - n: negative class list ( toggled when o is false ) invoke these functions with ld$, e.g.,

 `